Search

 3. Leave plenty of time for the final submission of your bid, especially if it is a complex one with multiple attachments.

-If you need further guidance in respect of the above, please do not hesitate to contact us and we will be happy to help.
+If you need further guidance in respect of the above, please do not hesitate to contact our public procurement lawyers and they will be happy to help.

 About this article